Rookie of the Year candidate is already the face of the Spurs

 On the other hand, the Spurs sit last in the Western Conference as the only team not to reach double-digit wins, with an 8-36 record, and the third-worst record overall, with them bettering only the Washington Wizards (7-37), and the disastrous Detroit Pistons (5-39).

-With a poor efficiency production, they are outscored, on average, by 9.2 points per 100 possessions, the third-worst mark in the league.
+With poor efficiency, they are outscored on average by 9.2 points per 100 possessions, the third-worst mark in the league.

 Wembanyama is growing ‘organically’, ‘sets tone’ for Spurs